 Propeller guard installation guide

-This video was made by FirstQuadcopter, and shows you how to attach correctly the blade protectors without bending the sensitive propellers.
+This video was made by FirstQuadcopter and shows you how to attach correctly the blade protectors without bending the sensitive propellers.

 How to replace propellers on Mavic Mini

 In case that one or more are damaged, cracked, distorted or the screws become loose, you should immediately replace the propellers.
 Each pair of spare props comes with its own set of screws (always use them!).
-The video bellow shows you how to remove the old damaged props and install the new one.
+The video below shows you how to remove the old damaged props and install the new one.
 As tool you will need only a tiny Philips screwdriver.

-Video settings for pro level footage – How to set the perfect exposure on Mavic Mini
+Video settings for pro-level footage – How to set the perfect exposure on Mavic Mini

 How To Use The Smart Return To Home Function

-The “RTH” features allows to bring back the drone by pressing a single button.
+The “RTH” features allow us to bring back the drone by pressing a single button.
 It can be activated from the transmitter’s left button as wells as via the DJI Fly APP.
-Prior take-off you need the set the RTH altitude according to the fight zone, usually 30-50m should be fine.
+Prior take-off you need the set the RTH altitude according to the fight zone, usually, 30-50m should be fine.
 Also remember that if your drone is within 20 meters of you when you press the RTH button, it will land exactly where it is.
 Note: the Mavic Mini does not have an obstacle avoidance system!

 How To Link The Remote Controller: Binding instructions